Nachiket-Laul/ECE-253-Fundamentals-of-Digital-Image-Processing-Final-Project/README.md

 ## ⭐ Acknowledgements
 The GFPGAN is implemented using the the code in https://github.com/TencentARC/GFPGAN.git which is also forked in our profile.
+We have used the pretrained version GFPGANv1.3.pth from the above repository.

 You can try implementing the GFPGAN first and then the traditional pipeline for better results.